 Jump to:

-Despite the cookies being made with refined sugars, you will be surprised to find that they aren't oversweet.
+- Despite the cookies being made with refined sugars, you will be surprised that they aren't oversweet.
 They are chewy inside with crisp edges outside.

-The recipe is easy and quick: there is no need to chill the cookie dough, and you will make about 30 cookies within an hour.
+- This one-bowl cookie recipe is easy and quick: there is no need to chill the cookie dough; you can whip up about 30 cookies in just an hour.

-These are perfect as an edible gift and a great addition to a cookie box or holiday cookie trays.
+- Craisin cookies are a treasure during the holidays.
+They are perfect as an edible gift and a great addition to a cookie box or a holiday cookie tray.

 Ingredients